logicalclocks/feature-store-api/docs/integrations/role_mapping.md

 ```
 Example policy for assuming four roles.

-2. Create the resource roles and edit trust relationship and add policy document that will allow the instance profile to assume this role.
+2. Create the resource roles and edit the trust relationship and add a policy document that will allow the instance profile to assume the resource roles.

 ```json